 The Artist - Eleanor Yates

 Eleanor Yates was born and raised in Colorado.
 She went to the University of Northern Colorado, where she qualified as a mural artist.
 Eleanor was commissioned to paint the renovate and repaint the shrine of Our Lady of Fatima by the church in Dingle.
 She did that later and did it beautifully in 2005.
 However, before she had it finished, a priest, Fr.
 Sharpe CSSp, ministering in The Gambia, West Africa, came along looking for a mural painter to decorate the big new church he had just built in The Gambia.
-Eleanor agreed that she would do the work for him, and since then she hasn’t stopped working far and wide—in Colorado, Philadelphia, Iowa and California.
-She finished the Nano Nagle Room in the Díseart in Spring, 2009.
+Eleanor agreed that she would do the work for him, and since then she hasn’t stopped working far and wide—in Dingle, Colorado, Philadelphia, Iowa and California.

 Díseart Visitor Centre